mojaloop/contrib-pisp-demo-svc/docs/design/mojaloop_integration.md

 In general, all of the signing, encryption, and other setup required to make requests to Mojaloop are expected to be handled by the [`sdk-standard-components`](https://github.com/mojaloop/sdk-standard-components) libary.
-Hence, PISP demo server only needs to set the proper configuration such as path to the issued certificate, Mojaloop's URL, PISP identifier, transport scheme, and various other options which could be found [here](https://github.com/mojaloop/sdk-standard-components/blob/master/src/lib/requests/baseRequests.js).
+Hence, PISP demo server only needs to set the proper configuration such as the path to the issued certificate, Mojaloop's URL, PISP identifier, transport scheme, and various other options which could be found [here](https://github.com/mojaloop/sdk-standard-components/blob/master/src/lib/requests/baseRequests.js).

 ## Certificate Registration

-In the Mojaloop's network for FSP Interoperability, every participant must be registered and have a signed certificate by the centralized Certificate Authority (CA).
+In the Mojaloop RTP Network, every participant must be registered and have a signed certificate by the centralized Certificate Authority (CA).
 According to the [PKI Best Practices](https://docs.mojaloop.io/mojaloop-specification/documents/PKI%20Best%20Practices.html), the CA itself will have a self-signed root certificate for signing the participants' certificates.